 This year, I'll be signing up for a C.S.A.
 (Community Supported Agriculture) subscription through a farm just down the road from where I live, supplying me with a generous box of vegetables each week and making it easy to get my five vegetables a day.

-As unpleasant as it is to think about it, research definitively shows that plastic is in our food, our drinking water, the air we breathe and inside our bodies.
-One study from 2019 calculated that the average American consumes more than 74,000 micro plastic particles every year — that’s thousands of particles per day.
-The problem is that many of these particles wreak havoc on our bodies —interfering with our endocrine systems, disrupting our immune systems and triggering the types of cellular changes that lead to inflammation and even cancer.
+Ditch Plastic As unpleasant as it is to think about it, research definitively shows that plastic is in our food, our drinking water, the air we breathe and inside our bodies.
+One study from 2019 calculated that the average American consumes more than 74,000 micro plastic particles every year -- that's thousands of particles per day.
+The problem is that many of these particles wreak havoc on our bodies -- interfering with our endocrine systems, disrupting our immune systems and triggering the types of cellular changes that lead to inflammation and even cancer.

 The other important thing is to make sure you aren't storing your food in plastic containers.
 Invest in glass Tupperware for your leftovers, switch to silicone bags for stashing your snacks and buy as many of your pantry ingredients in bulk, storing them in glass jars or tins.
 It might seem an investment at first, but the long-term benefits for your health and that of the environment are more than worth it.